 The first step is to claim your Google My Business profile.
 This is a process that typically takes 2-3 weeks.
 Once you do this, you’ll be able to make changes to your profile.
 Make sure that you’ve uploaded high-definition photos and have accurate information including address and contact information.

 Facebook ads can be highly effective but they aren’t magical.
 Facebook highly recommends you run three types of campaigns.
 It’s important to spend on all of these.

 Let’s break that down.
 Awareness or engagement campaigns serve to help people become aware of your business and keep your existing customers in touch.

 Content or informational campaigns try to put content in front of folks who are aware of your business.
-It could be a menu, a video showcasing a product or a service, or a landing page on your website.
+It could be a menu, a small business video showcasing a product or a service, or a landing page on your website.
 It also includes authentic online reviews left by your customers, catalogs, product descriptions or listings, and many more.

 Conversion or transaction ads have a goal of generating actual sales or a significant action leading to a sale.
 This could include making an online purchase, filling out a form requesting a quote, or scheduling an appointment.
 Facebook campaigns can also have a goal of bringing folks into your store(s), or offices.